Platypus survey methods (pros and cons)

 • Doesn’t provide reliable information about platypus sex, age or condition.

-• Experience has shown that roughly 5% of platypus sightings reported to the APC are either untrustworthy or clearly in error due to the nature or circumstances of the sighting (the animal was only glimpsed far away in poor light, the observed behaviour doesn’t conform to normal platypus behaviour but is like that of a water-rat, etc.) – sighting records should therefore be supported by appropriate photographic evidence or otherwise vetted, including asking for more supporting details in the case of questionable sightings.
+• Experience has shown that roughly 5% of platypus sightings reported to the APC are untrustworthy or clearly in error due to the nature or circumstances of the sighting (the animal was only glimpsed far away in poor light, the observed behaviour doesn’t conform to normal platypus behaviour but is like that of a water-rat, etc.).
+Sighting records should therefore ideally be supported by appropriate photographic evidence or otherwise vetted, including asking for more supporting details to be provided in the case of questionable sightings.

 • Depends on people being active on or near a water body.